A Thurston compactification of the space of stability conditions

-We formalise this phenomenon using structures called HN automata, in \autoref{sec:automata}.
+We formalise this structure as a decorated finite automaton called an \emph{HN automaton} (see~\Cref{sec:automata}).

+An HN automaton allows us to express the evolution of HN multiplicities as a linear map.
+This can lead to a direct method to compute the categorical entropy of an autoequivalence (see~\cite{hen:22}).

-As an application of this construction, we recover a theorem of Rouquier--Zimmermann \cite[Proposition 4.8]{rou.zim:03} in the type $A_2$ case and prove a new analogue of this theorem in the type $\aonehat$ case.
-More generally, we anticipate that automata should play an important role in analysing group actions on categories.
+We construct HN automata in type $A_2$ and $\aonehat$.
+These automata recognize all braids, meaning that every braid can be represented by a sequence of allowable arrows in the decorated graph.
+We use these automata as a tool to prove all of the basic properties of our compactifications.
+As an additional application, we recover a theorem of Rouquier--Zimmermann~\cite[Proposition 4.8]{rou.zim:03} in the type $A_2$ case and prove a new analogue of their theorem in the type $\aonehat$ case.
+We anticipate automata to play an important role in the study of group actions on triangulated categories.